shivamjagdale/Fake-News-Prediction-using-Machine-Learning-/README.md

 Here we will follow the standard workflow :- collection of the data, data-preprocessing, train and testing, then feeding this data to our trained model and see if it predicts correctly.

+If you can't view the file for some reason or it shows some type of error, download the file to view it.